tamu-thinktank/website/docs/logic.md

 # things

-## apply form

-- form at `/apply`
+## apply form at `/apply`

 - calendar features
-  - an officer selects times to set on form
+  - an officer selects times to set on form at `/admin/times`
-  - applicants select available times from all officers (added to db)
+  - applicants select available times from all officers in availability grid view
 - resumes to shared drive

-## officer view
+## officer view at `/admin`

-- signin at `/admin`
+- requires signin with google
-  - only `allowedEmails` from `.env` can signin
+  - only `ALLOWED_EMAILS` from `.env` can signin
   - only users with access to the shared drive can see resumes

 - view all applicants
+- click on applicant -> go to page

-- when clicked on applicant, show app form, render resume pdf on website
+  - show app form, render resume pdf on website
   - reject button
     - remove their available times (from db)
   - accept button